Bob and Brad T2 Review

 Let’s discuss them:

-Cushion head: Bob and Brad have always included this massage gun head.
+Bob and Brad have always included this massage gun head.
 It’s excellent and has a nice give to it.
 It’s used on sensitive or bony areas.
 You can also use it for a full-body massage if you need a gentle massage.
-Another reason we believe Bob and Brad always include this head is because of the kind of therapy they give – advising people how to treat pain areas using massage guns.
+Another reason we believe Bob and Brad always include this head is because of the kind of therapy they give, advising people how to treat pain areas using massage guns.

-Flat head: This is another one that’s always been included with the other massage guns.
+This is another one that’s always been included with the other massage guns.
 It is made of hard plastic.
-The hard plastic is fine, but the flat end is thinner than usual, making the whole attachment look long.
+The hard plastic is fine, but the flat end is thinner than usual, making the entire attachment appear longer.

-Bullet head: This one is for trigger points and deep muscle knots.
-It’s often made of hard plastic (like this one).
+This one is for trigger point massages and deep muscle knots.
+It’s often made of hard plastic.

-Ball head: This is often the universal attachment for any massage gun.
-The tip is made of foam – not silicon.
+This is often the universal attachment for any massage gun.
+The tip is made of foam, not silicone.
 It has a slight give to it, but it is nothing unusual.

-The mechanism for inserting the attachments is push-in.
+The mechanism for inserting the attachments is a push-in design.
 You won’t need a lot of force to push them in.

 However, we encountered a bit of a problem using them.
 They tend to pop out.
 It happened too often, especially when we used higher speeds (for a few minutes).

-A classic push-in locking mechanism that tends to pop out the heads.
+A classic push-in locking mechanism that tends to pop out the massage gun heads.

-In performance, we look at Amplitude (stroke length), Stall force, and Percussions Per Minute.
+In performance, we examine amplitude (stroke length), Stall force, and Percussions Per Minute (PPM).
 How does the T2 rank here?
-Is it better than the previous C2 or the newer X6 Pro?
+Is it better than the previous C2 model or the newer X6 Pro?
 Let’s find out!

-The T2 has an advertised stroke length of 10mm.
-We measured with our digital caliper, and the amplitude is indeed 10 mm (or 10.19 mm, on our device, to be precise).
+The Bob and Brad T2 has an advertised stroke length of 10mm.
+We measured the amplitude using our digital caliper, and it is indeed 10 mm (or 10.19 mm, as measured on our device).

 We conducted the amplitude measurement, and it’s slightly more than 10 mm – a great result for a device of this size.

-Compared to the previous C2, this is already an improvement.
+Compared to the previous C2 model, this is already an improvement.
 The C2 had an 8mm amplitude.
 To put that into numbers, that is a 20% improvement in amplitude.
-This is the greatest difference between the C2 and the T2 models.
+This is the most tremendous difference between the C2 and the T2 models.

-Having 8 mm, the C2 model made it to the mini massage gun category rather than the full-sized one.
+With an 8 mm amplitude, the C2 model falls into the mini massage gun category rather than the full-sized one.
 That said, 10 mm isn’t percussive territory either—it’s vibrational at best but still better than 8mm.
-This means you won’t get any percussive or punchy hits like in a Theragun or the D6 Pro (from Bob and Brad, too).
+This means you won’t get any percussive or punchy hits like those found in a Theragun or the D6 Pro (also from Bob and Brad).

 However, this is okay if you want a soothing massage or need to warm up the body for an exercise.
-It’s also good enough for muscle soreness relief, improving blood flow, and a general massage for most body parts.
+It’s also effective for relieving muscle soreness, improving blood flow, and providing a general massage for most body parts.

-Don’t expect this gun to hit deep into the muscle – especially not large muscles.
+Don’t expect this muscle massage gun to hit deep into the muscle, especially not large muscles.
 That job is for massage guns with longer amplitudes – those can hit harder and penetrate deeper into the muscle tissue.

-To compare, the earliest (first generation) Hypervolt had the same amplitude.
-The new guns have better amplitude – Hypervolt 2 has a 12 mm amplitude.
+To compare, the earliest (first-generation) Hypervolt had the same amplitude.
+Their new Hypervolts have better amplitude – Hypervolt 2 has a 12 mm amplitude.
 We can also say that it has 50% less amplitude than Theragun or Achedaway Pro.
 Even the Theragun mini has a 12 mm amplitude.

 Stall Force

-Bob and Brad advertise the stall force for this gun as 44lbs.
-That is decent, even better than many guns we have seen before with this kind of stroke length.
+Bob and Brad advertise the stall force for the T2 massage gun as 44lbs.
+That is decent, even better than many percussion massagers we have seen before with this kind of stroke length.
 But is it really that strong?

-Well, we tested it against guns with the same caliber, and we have to say it doesn’t feel like 44 lbs at all.
-We tested it against the Taotronics TA-PCA004 gun (one of the alternatives shown below), and it felt way stronger than this gun.
-Maybe this gun is slightly stronger than the previous C2 model but not as strong as the newer X6 Pro.
+Well, we tested it against muscle massagers of the same caliber, and we have to say it doesn’t feel like 44 lbs at all.
+We tested it against the Taotronics TA-PCA004 gun (one of the alternatives shown below), and it felt way stronger.
+Maybe the Bob and Brad T2 is slightly stronger than the previous C2 model, but not as strong as the newer Bob and Brad X6 Pro.

 It stalls rather easily on lower gears.
 The resistance is slightly better when the speed is cranked up a notch.
 However, even at higher speeds, you can’t apply much pressure before it significantly slows down.